chainejs/ECE569-HazeRemoval/README.md

 6. If you want to compare results against the serial implementation, set `useGPU = false` in demo_fast.m, hit save, and re-run.
 Exection time is much slower.

+7. To experiment with different hazy images simply replace forest.jpg on line 14 in demo_fast.m with one of the 10 other images available (haze1 - haze10).
+For example you could use haze1.jpg.